 - 2.12.a.
 The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration. ^(Core) - 2.12.b.
-At a minimum, the program coordinator must be provided with the dedicated time and support specified below for administration of the program. ^(Core)
+The program coordinator must be provided with support equal to a dedicated minimum of 50 percent time for administration of the program. ^(Core)